-This annual event highlights The Maddux School’s semester long, integrated arts curriculum with an in-depth study of famous artists and art genres.
-Families are encouraged to participate and view magnificent student-created works of art, impressive presentations and exhibit tours.
+These semi-annual events highlight The Maddux School’s integrated arts curriculum with focus on authors and literary styles, along with an in-depth study of famous artists and art genres.
+Families are encouraged to participate and view magnificent student-created works of art and literature, impressive presentations and exhibit tours.

 Back to School Night

 We include an organized presentation by teachers and therapists to familiarize parents with the routines and objectives of students’ particular classrooms.
 Please note that this is an evening event designed for parents.
 We are unable to provide childcare.
 Details will be announced.

 We utilize clean-up time to help children re-group and transition to more structured activities.
 It serves as a great opportunity to practice responsibility and to work together to follow directions and improve organizational skills.